 As Nir Eyal explains the first rule of drug dealing is “never get high on your own supply.”
 If you want to build an ethical product, you have to break this rule!

 Indeed, the Manipulation Matrix is a two questions quadrant to assess whether the product you’re building is ethnically manipulative.
-The first question, “Do you believe that the product or service you’re working on is materially improving people’s lives?”
+The first question is, “Do you believe that the product or service you’re working on is materially improving people’s lives?”

 The answer is either “Yes” or “No.”